Jackthebighead/nlp-uplearning/lecture_notes/notes_lecture3&4.md

                 <img src="pics_lecture3/Untitled 11.png" width = "200" height = "100" alt="d" align=center />

                 - $rect(z)=max(z,0)$
+                - problems: dead neurons, are neurons that never turn on for any example in your entire training set, and will remain permanently dead.
+Neurons can also die during training, usually as a symptom of aggressive learning rates
                 - leaky ReLU: still a gradient when z<0

                     $leaky(z)=max(z,k*z)$